harisrab/AutoReel/README.md

 - [ ] An interface to download videos to upload on accounts.

+Installation:

+1. Setup a VM
+2. Install and setup Docker

 All mediapipe missing files can be found here.
 - https://storage.googleapis.com/mediapipe-assets/